-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a need-based program that provides grant funds for undergraduate students who have not completed a first baccalaureate or professional degree.
-FSEOGs are limited in supply and must be awarded first to students who show exceptional financial need (i.e., students with the lowest expected family contributions); priority must also be given to Federal Pell Grant recipients.
-A student’s eligibility for FSEOG may vary from school to school.
-The minimum annual FSEOG award is $100, and the maximum annual award is $4,000.
-Typically, the average FSEOG award to a Monmouth University student is $600.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is a need-based grant for undergraduate students who have not completed a first baccalaureate or professional degree and meet all other federal eligibility requirements.
+FSEOG funds are limited in supply and are awarded on a “first come, first served” basis to those students who show exceptional financial need; priority is given to Pell Grant recipients.
+Although the federal government allows colleges and universities to determine the amount of the award, the minimum award is $100, and the maximum annual award is $4,000.
+At Monmouth, the average FSEOG award is $600.

 Students who file the Free Application for Federal Student Aid (FAFSA) will be automatically considered for FSEOG.
-FSEOG renewal is dependent on the student filing the FAFSA each year prior to the funds being exhausted.
-The student must continue to meet the eligibility requirements and also meet satisfactory academic progress.
+FSEOG renewal is dependent on the student filing the FAFSA each year prior to the funds being exhausted and continuing to meet the federal eligibility requirements.